AdobeDocs/workfront.en/help/classic/workfront-basics/using-home/using-the-home-area/use-home-calendar-view.md

 # Use the Home Calendar view

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 You can use the Calendar view in the Home area to manage your work day and work assignments.
 Only you can view and manage your Home Calendar.

 >[!NOTE]
 >
->* This is different from a Adobe Workfront Calendar report, which is a&nbsp;dynamic report that provides a visual representation of your work.
+>The Calendar view in the Home area is different from a Adobe Workfront Calendar report, which is a&nbsp;dynamic report that provides a visual representation of your work.
 For information about the Workfront Calendar report, see [Calendar reports overview](../../../reports-and-dashboards/reports/calendars/calendar-reports-overview.md).
->* Due to a temporary problem, your Workfront Calendar data might not display as described in this article.
-This problem will be fixed in the near future.&nbsp;
 >
+>  <!-->
+>  <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Due to a temporary problem, your Workfront Calendar data might not display as described in this article.
+This problem will be fixed in the near future.&nbsp;(NOTE: From&nbsp;Alina: Spoke with Lisa and Court and they agreed to draft or delete this.
+Court could not remember what this was referring to and Lisa did not add this note.
+Lisa might update this if she hears from the team that this is still accurate.)</li>>
+>  -->

 ## Access requirements